openhealthcare/opal/doc/docs/reference/subrecords.md

 ## Methods

+### Subrecord.get_display_template()

+Classmethod to locate the active display templte for our record.

+Returns the name of the template or None.

+Keywords:

+* `team` Optional team to check for form customisations
+* `subteam` Optional subteam to check for form customisations

 ### Subrecord.get_form_template()

 Classmethod to locate the active template for our record.
 Returns the name of a template or None.